JOSDEVOP/git_command_cheat_codes_folders/cheatcode.md

 print any username if it really worked
 </p>
 ##Gitcheat-codes
--git status: always run this a directory to check if the  directory has been git initialiazed.
-It can also be used to check  if the new changes have been staged and if git is tracking the new modifications -git init : initialiazes a git repo .git folder in its current directory -git add . :tells git to track the new changes made to a file -git commit  -m "": creates a message along with the files that have been stagged and ready to be pushed to the repo
+- git status: always run this a directory to check if the  directory has been git initialiazed.
+It can also be used to check  if the new changes have been staged and if git is tracking the new modifications
+- git init : initialiazes a git repo .git folder in its current directory
+- git add . :tells git to track the new changes made to a file
+- git commit  -m "": creates a message along with the files that have been stagged and ready to be pushed to the repo
-- git restore --staged name of file : is used to unstage a file that has been staged .eg git restore --staged go.txt -git logs : it displays all the log of committed messages as you git push the current changes.
+-  git restore --staged name of file : is used to unstage a file that has been staged .eg git restore --staged go.txt
+- git logs : it displays all the log of committed messages as you git push the current changes.
--rm -rf  directory or folder name : deletes a directory that has been provided to it. eg rm -rf  animalfolder -rm -f  filename :deletes a file that has been git it .
+-r m -rf  directory or folder name : deletes a directory that has been provided to it. eg rm -rf  animalfolder
+- rm -f  filename :deletes a file that has been git it .
--git log --oneline :modifies and logs and makes them more readable.
+- git log --oneline :modifies and logs and makes them more readable.
--git commit  --amend: is used to reset an already  commited message  git commit -m"" where by the default text editor is opened to the previous git commit -m"" message  .
+- git commit  --amend: is used to reset an already  commited message  git commit -m"" where by the default text editor is opened to the previous git commit -m"" message  .

 <p> Head: its a branch reference to its current or lastest commit on that particular branch .if say the branch you are working is
 version1 and you make a commit the  Head would point to version1 branch lastest commit.
--git branch :logs all the branches in the repo.
+- git branch :logs all the branches in the repo.
--git branch branchname : creates a new branch but doesnt log into that brunch yet.eg git branch edition1 would create a new branch called edition1.
+- git branch branchname : creates a new branch but doesnt log into that brunch yet.eg git branch edition1 would create a new branch called edition1.
--git checkout branchname: would log us into the branch which its name has been .
+- git checkout branchname: would log us into the branch which its name has been .
--git checkout -b branchname:would create a new branch with the name given.
+- git checkout -b branchname:would create a new branch with the name given.
+- git switch -also does the same thing as git branch
  </p>